Calvin-Ruiz/entitylib2/README.md

 Usage :
 Use "from entitylib2 import * " to import this library, pygame (initialized) and randint.
-Initialize all your entities and entitylib2 that you're created with init()
+Initialize entitylib2 and your entities with init()

 Warning : multiprocessing doesn't work with python 3.7.1 !
 multiprocessing work with python 3.5.2, and maybe with other version.